All You Need to Know About The Inca Trail to Machu Picchu

 The Short Inca Trail

-Arriving to Machu Picchu on the two-day Inca Trail consists of a stunning train journey through the Sacred Valley to access Km 104 of the Inca Trail hike.
+Arriving at Machu Picchu on the two-day Inca Trail consists of a stunning train journey through the Sacred Valley to access Km 104 of the Inca Trail hike.
 You will disembark the train around 30 minutes before the town of Aguas Calientes at what will appear to be the middle of nowhere, called the stop KM 104.
 From here, the short Inca Trail hike will take you into the Andes Mountains and will ascend up, around, and down this mind-blowing mountain range.
 It is an intermediate hike that can take anywhere from 5-8 hours.
 There are plenty of steep climbs and tight curves, but they are all worth the stunning views from the top of the world in the Peruvian Andes.
 This shorter option joins the classic Inca trail on its day 3 allowing you to trek into Machu Picchu through the Sun Gate, but with no camping involved and missing out on the toughest ascent over Dead Woman´s Pass.
-After the first day’s trekking, you will spend the night in Aguas Calientes in a hotel with the all-important Machu Picchu visit on the second day.
+After the first day of trekking, you will spend the night in Aguas Calientes in a hotel, and you will have the all-important Machu Picchu visit on the second day.

 Alternative Hikes to Machu Picchu